This site is intended for US health care professionals only. If you're a patient, please visit here

 D9613 is defined as the infiltration of a sustained-release therapeutic drug, per quadrant, which allows for EXPAREL reimbursement in oral surgery procedures.

-*As of July 1, 2024; pricing subject to Centers for Medicare & Medicaid Services (CMS) Medicare updates.
+*As of October 1, 2024; pricing subject to CMS Medicare updates.
+Pacira cannot guarantee reimbursement.

 For more information, contact our dedicated reimbursement specialists at reimbursement@pacira.com or call our Reimbursement Helpline at 1-855-793-9727.